 The differences between liens and levies can be summed up as follows:

-In the case of an IRS Intent to Levy Notice, the IRS has a collections process that must be followed in order for it to legally and successfully collect on debts.
+In the case of an IRS Intent to Levy Notice, the IRS has a collections process that must be followed in order for it to legally and successfully collect on back taxes.
 This method developed over many years of changing regulations and by trial and error.
 You, as a citizen or national of this country, have rights that the IRS must protect in its collection efforts.
 Therefore, it is highly unlikely that the IRS will enact its collection process out of order to collect what you owe.
-This is beneficial for you, since it gives you multiple chances to pay your debt with steadily increasing penalties and actions only if you don’t pay.
+This is beneficial for you, since it gives you multiple chances to pay your back taxes with steadily increasing penalties and actions only if you don’t pay.

 The IRS collections process roughly follows this pattern: